 The students get a chance to interact with peers from diverse backgrounds as well as other students and alumni.
 They are thus thoroughly prepared to face the ISB PGP program two years later.
 During these two years, students need to have worked for at least one year nine months to move on to the ISB PGP.
 Students would be required to do job-hunting on their own.
 After completion of work experience, once they join the ISB PGP program, they would be part of the regular ISB PGP class.

 Students need to qualify for the ISB YLP on the basis of their academic record and extracurricular achievements.
-Students need to apply for this program by mid-March deadline while they are in their pre-final year of graduation which means that students need to be working on their application side by side along with their studies.
+Students need to apply for this program by mid-March deadline while they are in their pre-final or final year of graduation which means that students need to be working on their application side by side along with their studies.

 The shortlisted ones who are invited for stage 2 need to have their GMAT scores ready in addition to essays and evaluations.
 The final short-listed candidates have to attend an interview on the ISB campus on the basis of which the final selection would be done.
 By October, students have their admission offers in hand while they’re still in their final year.
 So even before students have their degrees in hand, they have an admission offer already waiting.

 Each of the ISB YLP admits would be awarded a scholarship of INR one lakh.
 These students can also apply for the other regular ISB PGP scholarships.